ad0c1/panicPrevalence/README.md

 # panicPrevalence

-This package here includes the raw data and R script necessary for analyzing the dataset used in the manuscript titled 'Increase in Panic Disorder Incidence after Celebrity Disclosures in South Korea'.
+This package here provides the R script necessary for analyzing the dataset used in the manuscript titled 'Incidence of Panic Disorder Diagnoses After Highly Publicized Celebrity Disclosures of Panic Disorder in South Korea'.